Guest: Matt Newman (iRod)

 In This Episode

-• iRod Coastal Series breakdown — which models fit spotted bay bass fishing and why shorter rods still matter in tight structure
+• iRod Coastal Series breakdown: which models work for spotted bay bass, which ones Caesar runs, and the case for shorter rods in tight spots

-• The 5.25″ Dragon Tail and 3″ Dragon Tail shown side by side for the first time on the show
+• The 5.25″ Dragon Tail and 3″ Dragon Tail revealed side by side: Daniel holds them up for the first time on the show

-• PCS booth preview — [FISH]rx and Bait Slingers at booth 932, with iRod rods available at the booth
+• PCS booth preview: [FISH]rx and Bait Slingers sharing booth 932, 90-inch TV running fishing videos, iRod rods available at the booth

 • Genesis rod models coming to the booth specifically dialed for spotted bay bass